wartman/capsule/readme.md

 ### Creating Some Parts

-Our first step is to create our robot's parts.
-First we'll create a `Robot` class that will hold everything together:
+First let's create a `Robot` class that will hold everything together:

 ```haxe
 package robot;